Method 1: Drop Lines

 Many folks prefer to attach their drop lines to the spouts while they are sitting in the warmth and comfort of their home rather than attaching each drop line at the tree.
 The plastic tubing will be more pliable when it is warm vs when it is cold.
 When you cut your drop lines, make sure it is long enough to reach from your spout to your bucket.

-While it is possible to attach spouts to the tubing by hand, a Single Hand Pliers can be very helpful, especially if you are setting up a large volume of drop lines.
+While it is possible to attach spouts to the tubing by hand, a Single Hand Pliers or a LineViper can be very helpful, especially if you are setting up a large volume of drop lines.
 Lubricating the barbs on the end of the spout with water can also help the spout connect to the tubing with greater ease.

 Method 2: Tubing System